 A survey of the scientific study of behavior and mental processes, and how they are influenced.
 Usually offered every quarter.
+This course has been approved as satisfying one of the Core Area Four requirements.

 212. Personal and Social Adjustment (5).